electronoora/webaudio-mod-player/README.md

 Copyrights:
-- MOD/S3M/XM module player for Web Audio (c) 2012-2017 Noora Halme
+- MOD/S3M/XM module player for Web Audio (c) 2012-2021 Noora Halme et al (see AUTHORS)
 - Topaz TTF font (c) 2009 dMG of Trueschool and Divine Stylers
 - "overload" (c) 1991 by Mantronix and Tip of Phenomena
 - "Point of Departure" (c) 1995 Necros / FM
+- "we go..." (c) 1996 by Jugi / Complex